naward-cs/nextjs-13.1-boilerplate/README.md

 ## Highlights

-- Features all the benefits of Next.js 13.1 app Dir
+- Features all the benefits of Next.js 13.1
+- Ability to start using app Dir
+- Ability to continue using page Dir
 - Automatically formats your code by using `Prettier`
 - Friendly errors & warnings